starside/DungeonJam/README.md

 Press F8 to bring up the level editor if you want to cheat.
 This is not documented, look at "level.rs" to figure out the key bindings.

+Here is a partial description of the controls:

+- F12: Save map
+- Left click: Create room
+- Right click: Change room brush, currently Wall or Empty
+- If you place an empty room, it will delete the flavor sprites such as lamps in that room.
+- e:  Place enemy
+- k:  kill enemy.
+If you kill an enemy in it's start room, it will no longer spawn there at game start.
+If it has moved, it just dies.
+This means to delete an enemy spawn at start, press f8 immediately and kill it before it moves.
+- p: Set player start position.
+You need to re-load game to get there.
+- 1: Place lamp
+- 2: Place strange alien tree
+- F9:  Load map, not sure if this works, I never use it.
+Just reload game